echogarden-project/audio-io/README.md

 const audioOutput = await initAudioOutput({
 	sampleRate: 44100, // Sample rate in Hz, should be an integer like 44100, 22050, 8000
 	channelCount: 2, // Channel count, likely 1 (mono), or 2 (stereo)
-	bufferDuration: 100.0, // Target buffer duration, in milliseconds (can be fractional).
+	bufferDuration: 100.0, // Target buffer duration, in milliseconds.
 Defaults to 100.0 }, audioOutputHandler)

 // ...